BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 ![1_armor_in_blender.png](/weight_painting_armor_tutorial/1_armor_in_blender.png)
 *Source:* https://artstn.co/m/RGmbB

-Since our armor is composed of full plate armor, with a skirt and a cloak, and is fitted to Humanoid Body Type 1, we will search for similar body type 1 assets using the Toolkit's Resource Manager or Modder's Multitool.
+Since our armor is fitted to Humanoid Body Type 1 (fem), we will search for similar body type 1 assets using the Toolkit's Resource Manager or Modder's Multitool.
 > All armors and clothes in the game have the same naming structure using a combination of tags.
 They all start with `RACE_BODYTYPE_ARM` for armor and `RACE_BODYTYPE_CLT` for clothing.
 ㅤ